 Heirloom Tomatoes Pizza with Black Olives Recipe Tips

-- The dough makes 6 small pizzas, if you want you could bake them into 6 individual pizzas or you can make 3 larger pizzas, this is what I did.
-You can also freeze the dough.
+- First, the dough makes 6 small pizzas, if you want you could bake them into 6 individual pizzas or you can make 3 larger pizzas.

-- You can come up with your own toppings, but I highly recommend trying this combo that I used: fresh mozzarella cheese, beefy heirloom tomatoes, black olives and lots and lots of fresh basil.
+- Also, I highly recommend trying this combo that I used: fresh mozzarella cheese, beefy heirloom tomatoes, black olives and lots and lots of fresh basil.

-- All-purpose flour will work fine and this is what I used.
+- In addition, all-purpose flour will work fine and this is what I used.
 But you know what is the secret to Italian restaurant style pizza dough?
 That perfect chewy crust that we all love is usually made with high protein bread flour or pizza flour.
 I like using King Arthur bread flour when I have it on hand.

-- You can make your dough, throw it in a zipper-lock bag, and refrigerate it for a few days, it can stay in your refrigerator for up to 3 days.
+- You can make your dough, throw it in a zipper-lock bag, and refrigerate it for a few days.
+This way, it can stay in your refrigerator for up to 3 days.
 When you are ready to bake it, take it out, shape it, and allow it to proof at room temperature before stretching and baking.

 - Also, if you are short on time, you can use store bought pizza dough, no shame in that!

 - Similarly, it is very important to use high quality tomato pizza sauce and cheese.
 So try not to save on these two ingredients.